stockmind/gpd-pocket-ubuntu-respin/README.md

 BIOS versions:

- - Customary BIOS: Original BIOS shipped with first batch of production.
+ - [Customary BIOS](https://mega.nz/#!kYRXzCYQ!3DJERs4tAV-Il_jbvkejcxLC4iOl_RjAj54e4dNIOAg): Original BIOS shipped with first batch of production.
- - 2017/06/28 BIOS Ubuntu: BIOS released for Ubuntu beta firmware. http://pan.baidu.com/s/1ge3CTiV#list/path=%2F
+ - [2017/06/28 BIOS for Ubuntu](https://www.dropbox.com/s/826snv05ix8tmfw/P7-20170628-Ubuntu-BIOS.zip?dl=0#): BIOS released for Ubuntu beta firmware.

        Changelog:
           1 - All settings are enabled so you can customize all the option of the BIOS.
           2 - Should have the fan working on boot

- - 2017/07/05 BIOS: Second BIOS officially released, it seems to be affected by a bug that turn on fan while charging when device is powered off.
+ - [2017/07/05 BIOS](https://mega.nz/#!EZoCmZhJ!s6VNjC6SOWuUhDZvxKf0jAYcs8rpuHeSo8Y0Ruzk3zM): Second BIOS officially released, it seems to be affected by a bug that turn on fan while charging when device is powered off.

        Changelog (Google translate):
            1 - boot on the fan ( Probably to support GPD official Ubuntu firmware that doesn't seems to handle fan directly )